 We are providing a rebate of up to $1,400 for eligible rental providers to reduce the cost of installing a solar panel system on a maximum of two rental properties each financial year, subject to a Solar Homes Rental provider-Renter Agreement being signed.

 You can reduce your upfront cost even further by applying for an interest-free loan to match the rebate amount.

 Only one application is available per address, however rental providers can apply for up to two rental properties in a financial year provided all of the eligibility criteria are met.

-Victorian rental providers are eligible to receive a rebate for their rental property if:
+As a Victorian rental provider, you are eligible to receive a rebate for your rental property if you meet the following criteria:

-- their renters have a combined household income of under $180,000 per year (based on any of the last two year’s taxable income)
+- your renters have a combined household taxable income of less than $210,000 per year

 - the property is valued at under $3 million